JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 We had many early discussions with Arch Robison (then also of Intel) and concluded that this was the best model for our language.
-After version 0.5 (around 2016) Kiran started experimenting with a new parallel task scheduler [PARTR][] based on the idea of depth-first scheduling.
+After version 0.5 (around 2016) Kiran started experimenting with a new parallel task scheduler [partr][] based on the idea of depth-first scheduling.
 He sold all of us on it with some nice animated slides, and it also didn't hurt that he was willing to do some of the work.
-The plan was to first develop PARTR as a standalone C library so it could be tested and benchmarked on its own, and then integrate it with the Julia runtime.
+The plan was to first develop partr as a standalone C library so it could be tested and benchmarked on its own, and then integrate it with the Julia runtime.

-After Kiran completed the standalone version of PARTR, we embarked on a series of work sessions including Anton Malakhov (also of Intel) to figure out how to do the integration.
+After Kiran completed the standalone version of partr, we embarked on a series of work sessions including Anton Malakhov (also of Intel) to figure out how to do the integration.
 The Julia runtime brings many extra features, such as garbage collection and